BY: RYAN P. JOHNSON, CFA, CFP® - MANAGING DIRECTOR OF INVESTMENTS

-Buckingham Advisors continues to grow thanks to introductions and referrals from our valued clients.
-All the while our focus remains on serving each family, each business, and each foundation with special attention to what matters most to them.
+Buckingham Advisors continues to welcome new households and small bsuinesses to our Family of Clients!
+Thank you to our clients for your referrals and continued support.
+All the while, our focus remains on serving each family, each business, and each foundation with special attention to what matters most to them.
 If you found this edition of Market Insights informative, please send this issue on to others.
-To be in touch directly, here’s a link: https://mybuckingham.com/contact.
+To get in touch directly, please use the following link: https://mybuckingham.com/contact.

 Thank you for your continued trust and support.